 You want to keep up to date with your retirement plan and know that you're on track to achieving your retirement goals.
-We, along with Canada Life, want to help you get that information quickly and easily.
+Your plan administrator, along with Canada Life, want to help you get that information quickly and easily.